TimUnderhay/ngx-panzoom/README.md

 - Updated for and compiled with Angular 10.x.
 - New API helper methods `centerContent()`, `centerTopLeft()`, `centerBottomLeft()`, `centerTopRight()`, `centerBottomRight()`, `centerX()`, and `centerY()`
 - Config option `dynamicContentDimensions`, and new API methods `detectContentDimensions()` and `updateContentDimensions()` for when the content size isn't predictable.
+- Added options `lastPoint` (default for backwards-compatibility) and `viewCenter` to `zoomIn()` and `zoomOut()` API methods.
+Defines which point to zoom to/from: either the centre of the screen or the last point zoomed to/from.
+- Added proper TypeScript definitions for API methods.
+- Several bug fixes.

 ## Version 10 Potentially Breaking Changes